SumoLogic/sumologic-documentation/docs/manage/views/pause-disable-view.md

 ---
-id: pause-disable-scheduled-views
+id: pause-disable-view
-title: Pause or Disable Scheduled Views
+title: Pause or Disable a View
-description: Management tools are built in to the Scheduled Views page.
+description: Management tools are built in to the Views page.
 ---

 Pausing a view stops new data from being indexed.
 You can resume indexing at any time.